-Dr. Kaltman joined Children's National Medical Center in 2007 after serving on faculty as the Children's Hospital of Philadelphia, where he completed his pediatric internship and residency, his pediatric cardiology fellowship, and his subspecialty training in clinical electrophysiology.
-He is board certified in pediatrics and pediatric cardiology and is a fellow of the American Academy of Pediatrics and a member of the Heart Rhythm Society.
-Dr. Kaltman also serves as a Branch Chief in the Heart Development and Structural Diseases Branch in the Division of Cardiovascular

-Sciences at the National Heart, Lung, and Blood Institute (NHLBI), part of the NIH.
+Dr. Kaltman joined Children's National in 2007 after serving on faculty as the Children's Hospital of Philadelphia, where he completed his pediatric internship and residency, his cardiology fellowship, and his subspecialty training in electrophysiology.
+Dr. Kaltman serves as a Branch Chief in the Heart Development and Structural Diseases Branch in the Division of Cardiovascular Sciences at the National Heart, Lung, and Blood Institute (NHLBI), of the NIH.
 In this role, he is responsible for developing new research initiatives and managing basic and clinical research grants in the multiple areas of pediatric cardiology-related disease states.
 Dr. Kaltman provides leadership for the Pediatric Cardiac Genomics Consortium, a multi-center translational research group investigating the association of genetic variation with congenital heart disease diagnosis and outcome.
 He also helps oversee the Pediatric Heart Network, a multi-center clinical research network conducting studies in children with congenital heart disease.
-His clinical interests are management of arrhythmia patients, catheter ablation and device placement.